hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 To make attributes read only or write only, make the set_requirements be an attribute that is defined to be allergic to this attribute

+Ownership groups can use this to add to their own token types and tokens.
+Note that once someone else has permission to create with this attribute, and they make something with it, then that can never be taken back.
+But the attribute could be retired to prevent any new use

 ### set requirements
 When an api uses a set context,